hms-networks/flexy-osisoft-connector/README.md

 #### Credentials
 Base64 encoded user credentials for basic authentication

-To generate your Base64 encoded user credentials visit https://www.base64encode.org/ and encode "username:password"
+To generate the Base64 encoded user credentials visit https://www.base64encode.org/ and encode "username:password"

-Example: If your username is 'username' and your password is 'password' you would encode "username:password" and should get "dXNlcm5hbWU6cGFzc3dvcmQ="
+Example: If the username is 'username' and the password is 'password' you would encode "username:password" and should get "dXNlcm5hbWU6cGFzc3dvcmQ="

 ### eWONConfig

 #### CertificatePath
-Path to the directory containing your server's certificate.
+Path to the directory containing the OSIsoft server's certificate.
 For more information see the Certificates section

 ### AppConfig